 How did urban renewal projects in the middle of the 20th Century impact historic neighborhoods?
 We may have a sense of how the process played out in large urban environments like New York City – driven by figures like Robert Moses – but what about in other cities, such as those farther up the Hudson River Valley?

-Filmmaker Lynn Wood will be on hand to discuss and answer any questions.
-Copies of the documentary will also be available for sale.
+Filmmaker Lynn Wood was on hand to discuss and answer any questions.
+Copies of the documentary were available for sale.

-This program is FREE and open to the public.
+This program was FREE and open to the public.
 A special thanks to BronxArtSpace for hosting the event.

 This year’s People Preserving Place film festival was made possible in part by our gracious sponsors including City Winery, CTA Architects, K!ck Condiments, DZINENY and The Science of Color.